sailshq/anchor/README.md

 anchor
 ======

-The core validation library for Sails based on https://github.com/chriso/node-validator.
+The core validation library for the Sails ecosystem. (built on on https://github.com/chriso/node-validator) Adds support for strongly typed arguments, like http://lea.verou.me/2011/05/strongly-typed-javascript/
-Also used for client-side form validation in Mast.

 ## Dependents